silent06/OpenXbl-Discord-Bot-Source/README.md

 OpenXbl Discord Bot Source
 Discord bot designed to pull Xbox information from xboxLive using OpenXbl Api.
 See https://xbl.io/ to setup account.

+This was built in VS 2017 with .Net 2.1 https://dotnet.microsoft.com/en-us/download/dotnet/2.1

 if you get a composer error could not find package matching minimum php version?